 If motor disorders accompany dysbacteriosis, they again must be eliminated.
 Colonic therapy will also help eliminate harmful bacteria and strengthen the peristaltic muscles.

-With dysbiosis of I-II degree, therapy consists mainly of selecting the right foods.
-The diet includes lactic-acid-containing food, vitamin complexes, and food containing trace elements beneficial for the growth and development of the microflora.
-The menu for dysbiosis should promote the colonisation and fixing of healthy microflora in the intestine – it is essential to consume enough fibre that is part of plant food, with a mild form of dysbiosis, supplements with bifidobacteria.
+With dysbiosis of the I-II degree, therapy consists mainly of selecting the right foods.
+The diet includes lactic acid-containing food, vitamin complexes, and food containing trace elements beneficial for the growth and development of the microflora.
+The menu for dysbiosis should promote the colonisation and fixing of healthy microflora in the intestine – consuming enough fibre that is part of plant food, with a mild form of dysbiosis and supplements with bifidobacteria.

-Effective treatment of dysbiosis III degree includes the prescription of probiotics in addition to a diet.
-So, after the drug passes the stomach and gets to the colon, lactic-acid bacteria multiply actively and slow the growth of “harmful” microorganisms.
+Effective treatment of dysbiosis III degree includes the prescription of probiotics and a diet.
+So, after the drug passes the stomach and reaches the colon, lactic-acid bacteria multiply actively and slow the growth of “harmful” microorganisms.
 Thus we recommend a natural cleansing of the intestine from harmful bacteria and restoring a natural balance.

 This one is our most comprehensive food and drink test.
 The test analyses your client’s IgG antibody reactions to 208 food and drink ingredients.
 This test will highlight their food triggers and help you formulate an IgG-guided elimination diet together.

 With the development of grade IV dysbiosis, bifidobacteria that protect our body in the intestine are absent.
 Moreover, the number of other “good” bacteria – lactobacilli is too low.
 So, under such conditions, “bad” microorganisms multiply rapidly, and their toxins poison the body.